brunokoga/Montevideo/ultimateCombat_dir/variants/armorAsDamageReduction.md

 **Critical defense check bonus = creature's DR + Dexterity modifier + shield bonus to Defense + deflection bonus**

 The DC of the check is based on the die roll for the critical threat.
-It is further modified by the base attack bonus of the attacking creature, how many critical feats the attacking creature has (if any; 10 maximum, and a bonus relationship between the size of the attacking creature and the target of the critical hit, if the attacking creature is larger than the creature it attacked.
+It is further modified by the base attack bonus of the attacking creature, how many critical feats the attacking creature has (if any; 10 maximum), and a bonus relationship between the size of the attacking creature and the target of the critical hit, if the attacking creature is larger than the creature it attacked.

 **Critical defense DC = critical hit roll + 1/2 attacker's base attack bonus + 1 for each critical feat + 1 for each size category larger attacker is than target**